Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

-\paragraph{Ground-Truth Generation.} In addition to the aforementioned cameras, the surgical instruments and \ac{hl} devices are tracked by a FusionTrack 500 marker-based tracking system (Atracsys LLC, Puidoux, Switzerland) to obtain accurate ground-truth pose annotations and to circumvent potential errors of the \ac{hl}-integrated SLAM system.
-Small IR reflective hemispheres with a diameter of \SI{3}{\milli\meter} were placed on the object surfaces to minimize appearance changes.
-To calibrate the attached IR marker arrays we acquired 3D models of all instruments and the HoloLenses using a high-fidelity 3D scanner (Artec3D, Senningerberg, Luxembourg).
+In addition to the aforementioned cameras, we track the surgical instruments and \ac{hl} devices using a FusionTrack 500 marker-based tracking system (Atracsys LLC, Puidoux, Switzerland) to obtain accurate ground truth pose annotations and to circumvent potential errors of the \ac{hl} integrated SLAM system.
+As shown in \cref{fig:marker_arrays}, we place small \ac{ir} reflective hemispheres with a diameter of \SI{3}{\milli\meter} on the object surfaces to minimize appearance changes.
+To calibrate the attached \ac{ir} marker arrays we acquire 3D models of all instruments and the HoloLenses using a high-fidelity 3D scanner (Artec3D, Senningerberg, Luxembourg).

+Besides the instruments, we also track the anatomy via an \ac{ir} marker array attached to the sacrum.
+To this end, a post-experimental CT scan was acquired, from which 3D models of the spine anatomy were created by segmentation (Mimics Medical, Materialise NV, Leuven, Belgium).
+We used the method proposed by \cite{liebmann2021spinedepth} to register all 3D models to their attached marker coordinate frames.
+Although the anatomy pose is not relevant to evaluate instrument pose estimation models, it enables further uses of our dataset.